dilipsanapinb/Beautygem-App/Readme.md

 # Welcome 👋
   ---
 # Beautygem
-Beautygem allows businesses to have clients book appointments from Facebook, Instagram, Google, and their website with a “Book Now” button.
-It also gives customers the ability to reschedule, cancel, and rebook appointments online so they don't need to make a call.26
+Beautygem is booking ap which helps to book and manage your appointments with the salons and spa nearby of you.
+It shows the available slots to book and rates of the services provided by salons

 ---